-- (a) The NMW [work program] allows travel reimbursement for mandatory and voluntary participants traveling to [work program] NMW offices for orientation, assessment, reassessment, or employment planning activities.
-In addition, travel costs are reimbursed for approved [work program] NMW activities identified and developed in the WPA. - (b) Mileage costs for paid employment are met through the cash assistance earned income deduction.
-Except for the one-time only advance, travel reimbursement shall not be made for any [work program] NMW activity for which the individual is paid.
+- (a) The NMW allows travel reimbursement for mandatory and voluntary participants traveling to offices for orientation, assessment, reassessment, or employment planning activities.
+In addition, travel costs are reimbursed for approved NMW activities identified and developed in the WPA. - (b) Mileage costs for paid employment are met through the cash assistance earned income deduction.
+Except for the one-time only advance, travel reimbursement shall not be made for any NMW activity for which the individual is paid.

-[(3)](2) Reimbursement standards:
+(2) Reimbursement standards:

-- (a) NMW reimbursement for NMW [work program] participants using private automobiles shall be at a standard rate based on monthly mileage, as set forth below. - (i) The caseworker shall decide whether the claimed mileage is reasonable and, if the amount claimed is excessive, may adjust the amount downward.
+- (a) NMW reimbursement for NMW participants using private automobiles shall be at a standard rate based on monthly mileage, as set forth below. - (i) The caseworker shall decide whether the claimed mileage is reasonable and, if the amount claimed is excessive, may adjust the amount downward.